-Questions and Answers about the Annual Meeting and Voting 1 Item 1-Election of Directors 5 Corporate Governance 9 Corporate Governance Documents Board Leadership Structure Risk Oversight by the Board Director Independence Board and Committee Meetings Director Qualifications Director Attendance at Annual Meetings Non-Employee Director Meetings Communications with Directors Compensation Governance Compensation Committee Interlocks and Insider Participation Executive Officers of MSCI 9 10 10 11 14 14 14 15 15 16 Beneficial Ownership of Common Stock 17 Stock Ownership of Executive Officers and Directors Principal Shareholders 17 18 Executive Compensation 20 Compensation Discussion and Analysis Compensation Risk Assessment Compensation Committee Report Summary Compensation Table Grants of Plan-Based Awards Outstanding Equity Awards at Fiscal Year-End Option Exercises and Stock Vested Potential Payments Upon Termination or Change in Control 20 33 34 35 36 37 38 38 Item 2-Advisory Approval of our Executive Compensation 40 Director Compensation and Stock Ownership Guidelines 41 Director Deferral Plan 41 42 43 Item 3-Ratification of the Appointment of MSCI Inc.'s Independent Auditor 43 Audit Committee Report 45 Other Matters Section 16(a) Beneficial Ownership Reporting Compliance Certain Transactions Related Person Transactions Policy Other Business Shareholder Nominations for Director Candidates Shareholder Proposals for the 2014 Annual Meeting Shareholders Sharing an Address Consent to Electronic Delivery of Annual Meeting Materials 47 47 48 49 49 49 50 Annex A: Reconciliation of Non-GAAP Financial Measures Supplemental Information Regarding ETF Run Rate A-1 A-2
+Questions and Answers about the Annual Meeting and Voting 1

+Item 1-Election of Directors 5

+Corporate Governance 10

+Corporate Governance Documents 10

+Board Leadership Structure 10

+Risk Oversight by the Board 11

+Director Independence 11

+Board and Committee Meetings 12

+Director Qualifications 15

+Director Attendance at Annual Meetings 15

+Non-Employee Director Meetings 15

+Communications with Directors 16

+Compensation Governance 16

+Compensation Committee Interlocks and Insider Participation 17

+Executive Officers of MSCI 17

+Beneficial Ownership of Common Stock 19

+Stock Ownership of Executive Officers and Directors 19

+Principal Shareholders 20

+Executive Compensation 22

+Compensation Discussion and Analysis 22

+Compensation Risk Assessment 35

+Compensation Committee Report 36

+Summary Compensation Table 37

+Grants of Plan-Based Awards 38

+Outstanding Equity Awards at Fiscal Year-End 39

+Option Exercises and Stock Vested 40

+Potential Payments Upon Termination or Change in Control 40

+Item 2-Advisory Approval of our Executive Compensation 42

+Director Compensation and Stock Ownership Guidelines 43

+Director Deferral Plan 43

+Fiscal 2013 Non-Employee Director Compensation 44

+Non-Employee Director Stock Ownership Guidelines 45

+✓ Item 3-Ratification of the Appointment of MSCI Inc.'s Independent Auditor 45

+Audit Committee Report 48

+Other Matters 50

+Section 16(a) Beneficial Ownership Reporting Compliance 50

+Certain Transactions 50

+Related Person Transactions Policy 51

+Other Business 52

+Shareholder Nominations for Director Candidates 52

+Shareholder Proposals for the 2015 Annual Meeting 53

+Shareholders Sharing an Address 53

+Consent to Electronic Delivery of Annual Meeting Materials 53

+Annex A: Reconciliation of Non-GAAP Financial Measures A-1

+Supplemental Information Regarding Aggregate Retention Rate and Run Rate A-2

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on May 1, 2013.
-Our Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2012 are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on April 30, 2014.
+Our Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2013 are available at www.proxyvote.com.
+Information contained on the website is not incorporated by reference into this Proxy Statement or any other report filed with the SEC.